-Then there are ads to be sent out on Twitter and the general Twitter feed to look at just to keep up with what’s happening out there.
+There are ads on Twitter and the general Twitter feed to look at, just to keep up with what’s happening out there.

-Then there’s the news usually that arrives on my desktop computer, the feed from the major papers around the world, for me, the New York Times, in the US, the Times in The UK and the Australian, in my country.
+Then there’s the news usually digested from the feed from the major papers around the world, for me, the New York Times, in the US, the Times in The UK, and the Australian, in my country.